Learning Photography with the Professionals – Expedition to Jordan

-The mirrorless DSLR camera is lighter in weight than traditional DSLRs.
+The mirrorless is lighter in weight than traditional DSLR cameras.
 Although Sony took the lead in developing mirrorless cameras, other brands are catching up and some are said to be just a good.
 Seasoned photographers are beginning to add a mirrorless camera to their collection, especially as their favorite brands catch up in mirrorless technology.

 After spending countless hours studying Tutorials, YouTube videos, talking to professionals, and handling all the mirrorless choices in the store, the Sony mirrorless camera stayed consistently at the top of my list.
-It is highly regarded by professionals and felt sturdy, like military equipment.
+It is highly regarded by professionals and felt sturdy and handled closely like military equipment.
 The most complaints about the Sony has to do with the complicated internal menu but I decided to give it a try anyway.